yct37785/One-For-All/readmes/Firebase.md

    <img width="1402" height="735" alt="Screenshot 2025-12-23 235853" src="https://github.com/user-attachments/assets/327e4289-6599-4012-826e-4c138fcbef0c" />

 5. Click Add fingerprint, paste the SHA-1 value, and save.

-> Note: The SHA-1 fingerprint is machine-specific, not app-specific. get-fingerprint.bat is run from the app root only because it relies on gradlew.

 ### 2. Enable authentication providers in Firebase
 1. In the Firebase console, Build → Authentication, click on Get started.